 - Zest from 4 Limes

-- 2 Dessertspoons Castor Sugar
+- 2 Dessertspoons Caster Sugar

 - 1-litre Gin

-We cut any green from the base of the flower and popped them all in a jar with the lime zest and gin and left to infuse a dark, cool place for 24 hours.
+Cut any green from the base of the flower and pop them all in a jar with the lime zest and gin.
+Leave to infuse a dark, cool place for 24 hours.